Guichaguri/post-feed-reader/README.md

 yarn add post-feed-reader
 ```

-You first need to discover the post source, which will be a URL to the RSS/Atom/JSON Feed or the Wordpress REST API.
+You first need to discover the post source, which will return a URL to the RSS/Atom/JSON Feed or the Wordpress REST API.

 Then you can pass the discovered source to the `getPostList`, which will fetch and parse it.